The item you just added is unavailable. Please select another product or variant.

 Founder of The Happiness Planner

-Since little, I dreamed of having my own inspirational brand that people love - where I get to write to inspire and design beautiful inspirational products that help people cultivate happiness and foster personal growth.
-Now my dream has come true and this is just the start of the journey.
+Since when I was a child, I dreamed of having my own inspirational brand that people love - where I get to write to inspire and design beautiful inspirational products that inspire people to become the best they can be.
+My dream finally came true and this is just the start of the journey.

-In March 2015, I launched The Happiness Planner, a beautiful planner/journal that embraces the power of positive thinking, mindfulness, gratitude, and self-development.
-I believe that happiness is a state of mind; it lies in the way you look at things - and this can be practiced, influenced, shaped and changed based on these 3 principles;
+Happiness is a state of mind; it lies in the way you look at things - and this can be practiced, influenced, shaped and changed based on these 3 principles:

 The way we look at something affects how we feel about that thing.
 When we change our focus or our attitude about something, our feeling about that thing also changes.